Microsoft/azure-docs.cs-cz/articles/cognitive-services/text-analytics/how-tos/text-analytics-how-to-entity-linking.md

 ## <a name="step-2-post-the-request"></a>Krok 2: Odeslání žádosti

 Analýza se provede po přijetí žádosti.
-Informace o velikosti a počtu požadavků, které můžete odeslat za minutu a sekundy, najdete v části [omezení dat](../overview.md#data-limits) v přehledu.
+See the [data limits](../overview.md#data-limits) section in the overview for information on the size and number of requests you can send per minute and second.

 Nezapomeňte, že služba je bezstavová.
 Ve vašem účtu se neukládají žádná data.
 Výsledky se vrátí okamžitě v odpovědi.